Learn How To Be Kind To Others!

 - Make it your goal each day to encourage someone!

-- Leave a friendly note where someone will find it to brighten up their day.
+- Leave a friendly note that someone will find to brighten their day.

-- Hold the door open for multiple people while saying hi to each of them.
+- Hold the door open for multiple people while saying hi to them.

 - Leave a big tip for a waitress with an encouraging note.

 - Bake or buy extra cookies and take them to your local fire or police department

 - Pay for the car behind you at a drive-thru and encourage them.

 - Call someone you know who is down, with the purpose of them feeling loved and cheeringcheer them up.

 - Offer to shovel a neighbor’s driveway and sidewalk or offer to cut their grass.

 - Donate a toy to a local charity.